bandeau

 General Objectives

-The Master in Development Practice (MDP) has been described as “the development practitioner’s executive MBA,” according to the International Commission of Education for Sustainable Development Practice, providing a top-notch academic experience during the course of one year.
-Integrating the core disciplines of health sciences, natural sciences and social sciences, the Master in Development Practice (MDP) is an innovative, cross-disciplinary graduate degree program supported by a grant from the MacArthur Foundation.
+The Master in Advanced Global Studies - Development Practice (MAGS-DP) has been described as “the development practitioner’s executive MBA,” according to the International Commission of Education for Sustainable Development Practice, providing a top-notch academic experience during the course of one year.
+Integrating the core disciplines of health sciences, natural sciences and social sciences, the Master in Advanced Global Studies - Development Practice (MAGS-DP) is an innovative, cross-disciplinary graduate degree program supported by a grant from the MacArthur Foundation.

-The PSIA MDP one-year program is structured according to the guidelines formulated by the International Commission on Education for Sustainable Development Practice, while at the same time, offers the dynamic pedagogical process that is the hallmark of the Paris School of International Affairs (PSIA), enabling students to customize their curriculum, reflecting their own specific learning and professional objectives related to development practice.
-PSIA MDP students have access to over 150 courses per year.
+The PSIA MAGS-DP one-year program is structured according to the guidelines formulated by the International Commission on Education for Sustainable Development Practice, while at the same time, offers the dynamic pedagogical process that is the hallmark of the Paris School of International Affairs (PSIA), enabling students to customize their curriculum, reflecting their own specific learning and professional objectives related to development practice.
+PSIA MAGS-DP students have access to over 150 courses per year, within the context of the Master in Advanced Global Studies.

 While at PSIA, all students acquire interdisciplinary knowledge and practical skills and work in cross-cultural teams transnationally within their diverse cohort and through the MDP Global Network.
 The program’s intersectoral approach enables graduates to work across various sectors to design and manage integrated development interventions, and to implement appropriate policies to support sustainable development.
 Students have the opportunity to participate in a collaborative seminar with the French Development Agency or to attend an international development forum as part of a professional simulation.

-Laurence Tubiana is the Scientific Advisor of the PSIA Master Development Practice.
-She is also the founder and director of the Institute for Sustainable Development and International Relations (IDDRI) in Paris.
+Laurence Tubiana is the Scientific Advisor of the PSIA Master in Advanced Global Studies -Development Practice.
+She is also the founder and director of the Institute for Sustainable Development and International Relations (IDDRI) in Paris as well as the President of the Board of Directors of the Agence Française de Développement (AFD).
 Laurence Tubiana follows and participates in the international negotiations on climate change, in which IDDRI is highly involved.
 She is also professor and director of the Sustainable Development Center at Sciences Po Paris, and recently set up the new direction of Global Publics Goods of the French Ministry of Foreign and European Affairs.
 Laurence Tubiana is member of several scientific boards of main research institutions such as the French Agricultural Research Centre for International Development (CIRAD), the India Council for Sustainable Development and the China Council for International Cooperation on Environment and Development.
 From 1997 to 2002, she served as senior advisor to the Prime Minister, Lionel Jospin, on environmental issues and conducted a number of international negotiations on this subject.

 Main orientations and specific features

-PSIA MDP students, on average, have 3 to 7 years of professional experience before entering the one-year program (in development or in another field).
+PSIA MAGS-DP students, on average, have 5 to 7 years of professional experience before entering the one-year program (in development or in another field).
 More junior candidates are invited to apply for our two-year Master of International Development.

-MDP students participate in the Global MDP Network of 24 universities around the world, engage with guest lecturers from various development organizations through the PSIA’s speaker series, and interact with other MDP students through collaborative virtual learning in the Global Classroom course.
-The one-year MDP includes a one-week Bootcamp in August, two full semesters, a short course in January, and two months of academic work in the summer.
+MAGS-DP students participate in the Global MDP Network of over 25 universities around the world, engage with guest lecturers from various development organizations through the PSIA’s speaker series, and interact with other MDP students through collaborative virtual learning in the Global Classroom course.
+The one-year MAGS-DP includes a one-week Bootcamp in August, two full semesters, a short course in January, and two months of academic work in the summer.
 At the end of the one-year academic component, students return to full-time work or pursue a newly-acquired area of expertise should they be in exploring another sector of sustainable development practice.
-The PSIA one-year MDP program is more adapted to mature professionals.

 Acquiring interdisciplinary knowledge and practical skills enables graduates to work across various sectors to design and manage integrated development interventions and to implement appropriate policies and draw from specialist expertise to support sustainable development.

-- Charles Oman, PSIA MDP Faculty and Former Director of Research, OECD Development Center
+- Charles Oman, PSIA MAGS-DP Faculty and Former Director of Research, OECD Development Center

 Please visit the MDP Global Association, which includes all programs offering a Master's in Development Practice (MDP), situated at universities around the world, and a broad range of MDP collaborating organizations.